feyyd/midjourney-batch-prompt/README.md

 Script clicks Discord icon in Taskbar to bring to foreground, then it clicks the current Discord text input field.
 Yes, this is very prone to error.

-    "discordIconLocation", "discordMessageLocation" - Tuple of x,y coordinates where the program clicks (Taskbar,Input field respectively)
+    "discord_icon_location", "discord_message_location" - Tuple of x,y coordinates where the program clicks (Taskbar,Input field respectively)
-        These will almost certainly need to be changed or modified in some way "batchSleepDelay" default 150 - is the number of seconds between batches of 9 that can be adjusted depending on the workload.
+        These will almost certainly need to be changed or modified in some way "batch_sleep_delay" default 150 - is the number of seconds between batches of 9 that can be adjusted depending on the workload.
-    "DEBUG" default False - enable/disable debug statements "timerFragments" default 20 - subdivisions of progress output (print statement every 5%, 100 would print every 1%)
+    "DEBUG" default False - enable/disable debug statements "timer_fragments" default 20 - subdivisions of progress output (print statement every 5%, 100 would print every 1%)

 # usage
     usage: aiprompt.py [-h] [--subject SUBJECT [SUBJECT ...]] [--ar [AR ...]] [--weird [WEIRD ...]] [--chaos [CHAOS ...]]